top of page

 • Motor Vehicle Cases – When the defendant's insurance maximum has been reached in a motor vehicle accident settlement, assets can be awarded to supplement the difference.

-What Are Some Of The Methods Individuals Use To Hide Assets?
+Methods Individuals Use To Hide Assets

 People can be very creative when trying to hide their valuable from forfeiture.
 Below are a few of the common ones we’ve observed during investigations: